Gkreddymaram1/portfolio-html/README.md

 # Portfolio Website – HTML
 Welcome to my personal portfolio website!
-This project is built with pure HTML and CSS to showcase my profile, skills, projects and contact details.
+This project is built with pure HTML  to showcase my profile, skills, projects and contact details.

 ## 👤 About Me
 Hi, I’m *Gopal Krishna Reddy*.